mahuntington/modular-js-notes/events/input.md

   });
 ```

-### You Do

-* Make an input box and a button.
-The input should ask for the user's favorite TV show
-* When you click the button, make it so that a message appears on the page: "Hi!
-Your favorite show is: _show name from input_"

-**Extra**

-* Instead of a TV show name, ask the user to input the url for an image that they like
-* When the user clicks the submit button, add an `img` to the page and set the `src` attribute to the input value.
-Get the image to show on the page.

 ## Use a form's submit event

 With a **form** tag you can hit the enter key to submit the form data.